Skip to content

 Spira Dashboard

-In Rapise 7 we completely reworked the Spira Dashboard.
-It has all new look and features.
-New dashboard reduces the need to open Spira in a browser window and also adds support for Flaky test handling, Rerun features and ability to run a test case/whole test set/or just failed test cases on a selected automation host.
+In Rapise 7, we completely reworked the Spira Dashboard.
+It features a completely new look and new features.
+The new dashboard reduces the need to open Spira in a browser window and also adds support for Flaky test handling, Rerun features, and the ability to run a test case, an entire test set, or only failed test cases on a selected automation host.

 Dashboard Overview